Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Best Uses: Day hiking, day-to-day use.

-These boots are another great pair of light hikers, perfect for hiking in fairer weather.
-The Moab have a long history of happy customers so they’re a fine choice for light trail hiking.
+These women’s hiking boots are another great pair of light hikers.
+They are also perfect for hiking in fairer weather.
+The Moab have a long history of happy customers, so they’re a fine choice for light trail hiking.

-They’re constructed with a combination of leather, gore-tex and synthetic materials which enables good breathability and a reasonable level of water resistance.
+They’re constructed with a combination of leather, Gore-Tex and synthetic materials which enable good breathability and ventilation, and a reasonable level of water resistance.

-The construction on the Merrell Moab also means these boots are lightweight and so they are another fine option for all types of day hiking and light backpacking.
+The construction on the Merrell Moab also means these boots are lightweight, so they are another fine option for all types of day hiking and light backpacking.

 They’re a fine entry level hiking boot, say if you’re just getting into hiking, and will serve most light to medium hikers needs well.

-We find that often people have similar questions, so with that in mind, we thoughts an FAQ section could be useful to folks.
+We find that often people have similar questions, so with that in mind, we thought a FAQ section could be useful to folks.
 It will be added to over time as any new queries come in.

 Q1.
 I’m new to buying hiking boots, what should I look for in terms of functionality, etc.?

-That’s a big question 🙂 but one we’re glad you asked.
-Luckily one we have addressed in our hiking boots buying guide.
+That’s a big question but one we’re glad you asked.
+Luckily, it is also one we have addressed in our hiking boots buying guide.
 Check out that article for more detailed information on what to consider when buying hiking boots.

 Q2.
 There seem to be so many different types of hiking boots, can I not just buy one pair to cover all my hiking needs?

 Good question, and as with things hiking gear related, it depends.
-If you are a regular hiker but you only hike over the same forest trails every time, then certainly, given that the weather conditions are not in extremes, it is very much possible to get one all round pair of hiking boots that will cover your needs.
+If you are a regular hiker, but you only hike over the same forest trails every time, then certainly, given that the weather conditions are not in extremes, it is very much possible to get one all-around pair of hiking boots that will cover your needs.